AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-egress.md

 # Egress Workflow

-This page allows you to identify which user events will be mapped from Adobe Campaign to Microsoft Dynamics 365.
-By selecting "Yes", you confirm that you do want this data to flow to Dynamics 365.
-Conversely, "No" means that the event will not be communicated to Dynamics 365.
+This page allows you to identify which email marketing events will be mapped from Adobe Campaign to Microsoft Dynamics 365.
+By selecting "Yes", you confirm that you do want events of that type to flow to Dynamics 365.
+Conversely, "No" means that events of that type will not be communicated to Dynamics 365.

 The four actions that you are able to control are:  Sends, Clicks, Opens, and Bounces.
 Click  [here](using-the-campaign-standard-and-microsoft-dynamics-365-integration#email-marketing-event-flow) for more information on these email event flows.